-This article discusses the equipment used in the Nevada Test and Training Range (NTTR) during Red Flag and other air exercises that provides instructors and ground controllers a 3-D picture of the simulated air combat, including air-air engagements and air-ground strikes in real time.
-The system involves state of the art sensors on the aircraft and a network of ground stations that, like an inverted GPS system, triangulate the 3D position of an equipped aircraft.
+This article discusses the equipment used in the Nevada Test and Training Range (NTTR) during Red Flag and other air exercises that provides instructors and ground controllers a 3-D picture of the simulated air combat, including air-air engagements and air-ground strikes, in real time.
+The system involves state of the art sensors on the aircraft built into a pod that is usually mounted to the wing tip.
+Early systems used a network of ground stations that, like an inverted GPS system, triangulate the 3D position of an equipped aircraft.
+Newer systems rely on jamming-resistant GPS receivers in the pods and a few ground receivers across the range.
 The ground stations are connected to each other and to the control center at Nellis AFB via microwave links.
-The data is recorded and can be played back in the debriefing after each sortie for training purposes.
+The data is recorded and can be played back in 3D during the debriefing after each sortie for training purposes.

 The backbone of the NDMCS includes Ella Mountain, Highland Peak, Mount Irish, Cedar Peak, a microwave relay site just south-east of Tolicha Peak, Angel Peak and finally Nellis AFB.
 All sites are connected via microwave links.